 The education industry has long been one of the strongest, most positive industries in the world.
 Generation after generation, students sit in classes, take examinations, and strengthen their intellectual capacity.
 As time has gone on, however, the sector has found itself in a state of transition that it has not been entirely supportive of.
 After the rise of technology in industries like business and medicine, the world began to see the disruption of technology find its way into the education system.
-It began with simple changes like student submission procedures, college admissions, and even new business opportunities in the academic sector such as services going digital followed by the spread of digitization through education becoming more advanced.
+It began with simple changes like student submission procedures, college admissions, and even new business opportunities in the academic sector such as academic editing services going digital followed by the spread of digitization through education becoming more advanced.

 It is important to note that while the education industry is evolving, the ways that we embrace education itself and learn are not likely to change.
 The disruptive technologies that have found their way into the education sector have only replaced the aspects of education that are severely outdated and no longer viable, and have gone on to strengthen the concepts that have proven to be useful.
 Technology eliminated the necessity for paper submissions, effectively allowing universities around the world to significantly limit their use of paper products.
 The same goes for traditional textbooks.

 A classic example, however, of technology strengthening an existing aspect of education, is the development of online education.
 Instead of taking universities entirely online with no cause for students to enroll at traditional brick and mortar schools, technology simply created a platform that allowed individuals without access to education the chance to have it, through online education.